 - Get the names, addresses, and telephone numbers of anyone involved in the accident or on the scene, and particularly, any witnesses to the accident.

 - Get medical treatment.
 Be sure to tell the doctor specifically how the accident happened and what injuries and problems you are experiencing because of the accident.

 - Call The Law Offices of Jason E. Taylor.
 Our firm can deal with insurance companies on your behalf and work to protect your interests and pursue a fair motorcycle accident settlement of your claim.

 - Do not sign anything, make any recorded statements, or talk to an insurance adjuster before you consult with your attorney, even if an adjuster shows up on the scene.

 - Call your own insurance company after consulting with your attorney.

 Legal Help for North Carolina and South Carolina Motorcycle Accident Victims

 When you work with our firm, you will have the benefit of a skilled and experienced personal injury lawyer, who is also a motorcycle rider, on your side.
 Jason Taylor can understand and appreciate your losses if you have been injured in a motorcycle crash.
 He also understands motorcycle accident laws and knows how to build and present a compelling case on your behalf.

 To learn more about motorcycle accident cases, visit the following pages:

-Our firm has offices in Hickory and Charlotte, North Carolina and an office in Columbia, South Carolina.
+Our firm has offices in Hickory and Charlotte, North Carolina and Rock Hill and Columbia, South Carolina.
 We have lawyers are nationally certified in civil trial advocacy and we use technology that is typically only found in larger firms.
 If you were in a motorcycle accident in North Carolina, contact our experienced motorcycle accident lawyers.
 We hire, retain, and develop superior legal staff and provide them with the technology they need to excel at their jobs.
 We have a successful record and many satisfied clients.